Resources

 Is your workplace menopause friendly?
 Get started today – access a full range of menopause-related resources below.

-Our Menopause Hub is designed to help HR teams support their line managers, encourage an open, inclusive culture, and highlight the legal risks employers must be alert to when managing menopausal employees.
+Our Menopause Hub is designed to help employers and HR professionals support their line managers, encourage an open, inclusive culture, and highlight the legal risks employers must be alert to when managing menopausal employees.

 All